samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then this week
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then this week do
-> do 5x3-minute Hard, RPE9 high-speed surges with 3 minutes of recovery after
+> 5x3-minute Hard, RPE9 high-speed surges with 3 minutes of recovery after each;
-> each; run 10min Easy, RPE 4 to cool down for a total of about 50 minutes of
+> run 10min Easy, RPE4 to cool down for a total of about 50 minutes of running.
-> running.

 ### Thursday